 The Principle of Objects

-Before you begin thinking about how to organize and structure content, you have to identify the kinds of content you’ll create.
+Before you begin thinking about how to organize and structure content, you have to figure out the kinds of content you’ll create.
 Will you be creating blog posts and product pages primarily?
 What about videos?
-Will videos be embedded within blog posts or product pages?
+Do you want to embed videos within blog posts or product pages?

 The Principle of Choices

 The principle of choices is about limiting the number of choices for the user to only the most meaningful and relevant.
 These choices should relate to a particular task.

 For example, if you have an email opt-in form popup, there should only be three choices for the user: opt-in, not opt-in, or close the popup.
 This reduces the level of cognitive effort required of the user, improving their experience.

 The beauty company Alaffia provides a great example of such a popup.